xai1983kbu/mysql-data-api/README.md

 npm install @fyreware/mysql-data-api --save
 ```
 ### Usage
-When using the data api wrapper you will configure sequelize like normal with the exception of of certain fields that are *ignored*, or have been *hijacked* by the wrapper as shown below.
+When using the data api wrapper you will configure sequelize like normal with the exception of certain fields that are *ignored*, or have been *hijacked* by the wrapper as shown below.

 ``` javascript
 const database = 'testDb'